 In 1994 the municipal school was federalized, the number of students exceeded 200 and the tourism and hotel management department was opened.
-The Pärnu Business School grew in popularity throughout Estonia and the number of students from outside Pärnu grew consistently.
+The Pärnu Post-Secondary School of Economics grew in popularity throughout Estonia and the number of students from outside Pärnu grew consistently.

 The building of University of Tartu Pärnu College before the construction

 At the end of 1994, The University of Tartu Days were held in Pärnu.
 At that time, discussions to open the College in Pärnu as part of the university were undertaken with municipal and county officials.
 A general commission was established to carry out these negotiations.

 On March 20, 1996 the municipal government, Pärnu county government, University of Tartu, Ministry of Education and Pärnu Post-Secondary School of Economics all signed a collaboration agreement.